 What you will need to do

-First thing is first, make sure you have your bathtub drained before you start.
+First thing is first, make sure you have your bathtub drained before you start and set the drain stopper aside.
 Use cups or buckets to remove the standing water from your tub and then proceed to the steps to relieving your bathtub clog.

 After you have everything prepared, take the following steps to resolve your clog.